Types of houses

 Terrace

 A terrace house is a house that is situated in a long row of houses.
 They all usually look the same- pretty much identical structurally.
-Both sides of each house in the row share common walls with a neighbouring house, with the exception with the houses at each end of the terrace.
+Both sides of each house in the row share common walls with a neighbouring house, with the exception of the houses at each end of the terrace.

 Is one better off buying a end of terrace house instead of a semi detached house?
 If so, what are the benefits?
 Do the EOTs have same prestige attached to them as the semi detached properties?